afeld/wedding/index.md

 ### Are kids allowed?

 Absolutely!
-There are plenty of cabins if you need privacy for breastfeeding or whatever.
+There are plenty of cabins if you need privacy for breastfeeding or want to sequester your toddler.

 ### I can’t stay for the whole weekend - can I still come?